floroz/go-social/memory-bank/activeContext.md

 ## Learnings and Project Insights

 - The project "Go Social" is a full-stack application with a Go backend and a React/TypeScript frontend.
 - It utilizes OpenAPI for API design and code generation.
+Key commands: `make generate-types`, `make test`.
 - Docker is used for containerization.
 - A comprehensive set of `.clinerules` dictates coding standards and best practices for TypeScript development.
-- **Latest Plan Summary (Signup Error Fix & Conventions):**
+- **Latest Plan Summary (Signup Error Fix & Conventions with Quality Steps):**
     - **Convention:** `{"data": ...}` for requests & success responses; `{"errors": ...}` for errors.
 OpenAPI request wrappers: inline.
-    - **Signup Fix (Backend First):**
+    - **Signup Fix (Backend First, Iterative with Testing):**
         1. Update OpenAPI for signup request (inline `data` wrapper).
+        2. Run `make generate-types`.
-        2. Verify backend handler's request unmarshaling (already expects wrapper).
+        3. Verify backend handler's request unmarshaling.
-        3. Run backend tests.
-Update/add tests to ensure wrapped requests are handled and, crucially, that responses (success/error) are correctly structured with `data`/`errors` wrappers.
+        4. Run `make test` (initial run).
+        5. Analyze test results; update/add tests for wrapped request handling and structured `data`/`errors` responses.
 Adjust handler response generation if needed.
+Iterate with `make test`.
-        4. (Later) Update frontend.
+        6. (Later) Update frontend.
-    - **General Rollout:** Apply this iterative, test-focused, backend-first approach to other endpoints.
+    - **General Rollout:** Apply this iterative, test-focused, backend-first approach (including `make generate-types` and `make test` at appropriate points) to other endpoints.

 *(This file will be updated frequently as work progresses.)*